Wassily Kandinsky Biography | Oil Paintings

 Born in Moscow, Wassily Kandinsky trained as a lawyer, and at the age of thirty, completely unexpected, he abandoned law and moved to Munich to study painting after visiting an exhibition of Monet’s work.
 In Munich, where he studied under Franz von Stuck he met a fellow student, Paul Klee (thirteen years his junior) where he began to develop a lifelong friendship.

-Wassily Kandinsky’s personal style went through many phases, ranging from Jugendstil (the German equivalent of Art Nouveau) to Fauvism and Expressionism.
-He is most celebrated, however, for his advances towards abstraction.
-He is credited with painting one of the first purely abstract works, Kandinsky is one of the most revolutionary artists of the twentieth century.
+Wassily Kandinsky’s personal style went through many phases, ranging from Jugendstil (the German equal of Art Nouveau) to Fauvism and Expressionism.
+He is most celebrated, for his advances toward abstraction.
+He is credited with painting one of the first abstract works, Kandinsky is one of the most revolutionary artists of the twentieth century.

 In 1911, he founded the influential Der Blaue Reiter (The Blue Rider), with fellow artists Franz Marc and August Macke.
 Who through their art journal of the same name made Abstract Expressionism one of the most exciting movements in Europe.
 At the outbreak of WW1 (in which Marc and Macke both lost their lives), Kandinsky returned to Russia, where he eagerly participated in the revolution and was appointed a professor of art in Moscow.
 Again his style changes dramatically, heavily influenced by the new Constructivist movement of Vladimir Tatlin and Aleksandr Rodchenko.

-In 1913, Kandinsky changed the title of his works from “improvisations” to “compositions”, this choice of terminology revealed his interest in contemporary musical composition and his attempt to bring those ideas into the visual form, but also, to mark the boundary between apparent “randomness” of his paintings and their actual meticulously studied quality based on a superior compositional structure.
+In 1913, Kandinsky changed the title of his works from “improvisations” to “compositions”, this choice of terminology revealed his interest in contemporary musical composition and his attempt to bring those ideas into the visual form, but also, to mark the boundary between plain “randomness” of his paintings and their actual studied quality based on a superior compositional structure.
 Kandinsky's relationship with Arnold Schonberg, one of the great composers of the twentieth century and a talented painter in his own right, was both profitable and mutually stimulating.
-In fact, music played a pivotal role in the birth of abstract painting, especially for Kandinsky.
-Music was seen as the model for any art seeking to focus on the raw materials, their properties, and possible combinations.
-The musician combines sounds just as the painter combines colors and forms.
+Music played a pivotal role in the birth of abstract painting, especially for Kandinsky.
+Music was seen as the model for any artist seeking to focus on the raw materials, their properties, and possible combinations.
+The musician combines sounds as the painter combines colors and forms.

 Kandinsky Form can Exist by Itself, Color can Not.

-In 2012, Christie's auctioned Wassily Kandinsky's Study for Improvisation 8, a 1909 view of a man wielding a broadsword in a rainbow-hued village, for US$23.0 million.
+In 2012, Wassily Kandinsky's Study for Improvisation 8, a 1909 oil painting of a man wielding a broadsword in a rainbow-hued village, was auctioned for US$23.0 million.

 Wassily Kandinsky was one of the most influential abstract art pioneers and is considered to be the founder of abstract art.
-His works continue to significantly impact art of the to this day, with his organization of space and sense of movement within the composition, therefore his inclusion as one of the world's artist.
+His works continue to impact art up to this day, with his organization of space and sense of movement within the composition, thus his inclusion as one of the world's artists.